 Still, there’s a ton of music from non-pop genres in Korea.
-It would be worth it to familiarize yourself with some of the more popular musical acts that are hot in South Korea right now.
+If you’re planning to go to there or simply chat with a native speaker, it would be worth it to familiarize yourself with some of the more popular musical acts that are currently hot in South Korea.

 10. 시간 있을 때 뭐 하세요?
 (Sigan isseul ttae mwo haseyo?) — What do you do when you have free time?